cwhd/measurementor/README.md

-# Minimalist Markdown Editor

-This is the **simplest** and **slickest** Markdown editor.
-Just write Markdown and see what it looks like as you type.
-And convert it to HTML in one click.

-## Getting started

-### How?

-Just start typing in the left panel.

-### Buttons you might want to use

-- **Quick Reference**: that's a reminder of the most basic rules of Markdown
-- **HTML | Preview**: *HTML* to see the markup generated from your Markdown text, *Preview* to see how it looks like

-### Most useful shortcuts

-- `CTRL + O` to open files
-- `CTRL + T` to open a new tab
-- `CTRL + S` to save the current file or tab

-### Privacy

-- No data is sent to any server – everything you type stays inside your application
-- The editor automatically saves what you write locally for future use.
-  If using a public computer, close all tabs before leaving the editor

 # Measurementor
 measurementor helps you visualize data from your development cycle to help you be a better team.
 This code is used as an example data collection system in the book [Agile Metrics In Action](http://manning.com/davis2/).